docarray/docarray/docs/user_guide/storing/index_elastic.md

 doc_index = ElasticDocIndex[SimpleDoc]()
 ```

-You can pass the above as a keyword arguments the `configure()` method or pass an entire configuration object.
+You can pass the above as keyword arguments to the `configure()` method or pass an entire configuration object.
-To see how, see [here](first_steps.md#configuration-options#customize-configurations).
+See [here](first_steps.md#configuration-options#customize-configurations) for more information.